 - Add salt and pepper and then serve.

-Christmas dinner wouldn’t be complete without a delicious gravy!
-This one uses porcini mushrooms for a great depth of flavour.
+Christmas dinner wouldn’t be complete without a delicious gravy, and this one will please meat-eaters and vegetarians alike.
+It uses porcini mushrooms for a great depth of flavour.

 - 1 onion